Charleston WV Consumer Privacy Attorneys

-West Virginia lawyers fights the misuse of your confidential information
+West Virginia rights violation lawyers fight the misuse of your confidential information

 Although you expect only the people and companies you designate will have access to your personal data, it may be vulnerable to hackers and others seeking to use it for their own advantage.
 Your private information can be obtained from a variety of sources, such as your commercial transactions, credit applications and social media accounts.
 The West Virginia privacy violations attorneys of The Giatras Law Firm, PLLC are committed to quick and decisive action to limit your losses and to recover money damages whenever possible.

 Your private data is a valuable commodity for advertisers seeking to target a specialized audience.
 However, it can also be used for criminal purposes, such as accessing your bank account, defrauding you or stealing your identity.
 Even accidental lapses in security can cause your personal data to be compromised, making it available to unpredictable users.

 Types of consumer privacy violations and how they happen